IIT-BHU-CyberSec/InterIIT-2021/README.md

 # InterIIT-2021
-Submission for Saptang Labs Inter-IIT-2021 CyberSec event
+Our submissions for Saptang Labs Inter-IIT-2021 CyberSec event